 Pet-Proofing Your Own Residence is important.
 The very perfect method to lower the probability of poisoning is by preventing contact with dangerous chemicals.
 Listed below are a Couple of hints:

-Maintain all medications in child-proof bottles, even in closets which can be accessible to dogs.
+Store all medications in child-proof bottles, even in closets which can be accessible to dogs.
 Keep it out of reach of your dog like near computer and eating tables.
 Always follow instructions on tick or flea products.

 Some foods are toxin so you should be aware of that.
-When you’ve got any questions regarding what exactly is safe, ask your vet before giving any kind of Dog Food Poisoning Medicine.
+When you’ve got questions regarding what exactly is safe, ask your vet before giving any kind of Dog Food Poisoning Medicine.

 Keep your personal medications on top of shelves where your pets can’t see them.
 Bear in mind that dogs might be fatally poisoned by having a vulnerable rodent, therefore always be careful about using the services and products.
 Explain to your neighbors in the event that you have released rat bait, so that they can defend their pets from vulnerability and ask them to do the same.